Alkr04/Albin-Kron-Portfolio/README.md

 ### Game description

-REGAUGE is a fast pased multiplayer PvP game about defeating your frends in the arena.
-The game contains a diverse arsenal of weapons ranging from standard pistols, shotguns and a uncontoleble automatic rifle that broke it's chains.
+REGAUGE is a fast paced multiplayer PvP game about defeating your friends in the arena.
+The game contains a diverse arsenal of weapons ranging from standard pistols, shotguns and an uncontrollable automatic rifle that broke its chains.

 ### Project info